mhayashi1120/Emacs-gauche-macros/README.md

 # Emacs-gauche-macros

-Import gauche macros to elisp with some conventions
+Import gauche macros to elisp with changing some conventions.

+Never conflict with GNU Emacs subr.el routines

 TODO check GNU Emacs subr.el to avoid conflict of naming.